Skip to content

 DIY Electronics

-In this workshop you’ll learn about basic electronics and start experimenting with circuit prototyping.
+In this workshop, you’ll learn about basic electronics and start experimenting with circuit prototyping.
 We’ll build projects that make light patterns and cool noises as we explore LEDs, integrated circuits, resistors, capacitors, transistors and more.
 This is a hands-on learning experience with minimal theory and almost no math.
 Once you become familiar with the components, you’ll be able to rebuild and modify your projects, as well as make 3D sculptural electronics.
-By the end of the course, you have the know-how to incorporate household materials into your projects.
+By the end of the course, you’ll have the know-how to incorporate household materials into your projects.

 What You’ll Learn